ScandiumSG/ITP_DiaryApplication/readme.md

 </br>

 These sources have actively been used during this project.
 Therefor would we love to give some credit to the content creators of these.
-Links of the most used ons are included belove.
-There is, however, many more sources used but five pages of sorce description would hardly be read by anyone.
+Links of the most used ones are included belove.
+There is, however, many more sources used but five pages of source description would hardly be read by anyone.

 -   [Simpleexample2](https://gitlab.stud.idi.ntnu.no/it1901/simpleexample2)
 -   [Simpleexample](https://gitlab.stud.idi.ntnu.no/it1901/simpleexample)